kushan22/BigData-Project/README.md

 We have used Logistic Regression and Random Forest models to predict the primary type of crime from the data spanning over 20 years.

+## Web Application
+We have created a web application using Python Flask, Bootstrap, HTML, CSS in order to aggregate our findings into a concise and simple application which is user-friendly and easy-to-use.

 ### Team Members
 Gururaj Shinde